Cole, powerful Astros hammer Nats 7-1, lead World Series 3-2

+Not only are they heading home with more games to play, now they’re just one win from another crown.

-WASHINGTON (AP) — The Houston Astros handed the ball to Gerrit Cole, and he gave them a firm grip on the World Series.
+Handed the ball for what was supposed to be a high-stakes showdown against Max Scherzer, Cole gave Houston a firm grip on the Series by beating the Nationals 7-1 Sunday night for a 3-2 lead.

-Minus ailing ace Max Scherzer, the Nationals were no match in this Washington wipeout.

-Cole looked exactly like the stud who dominated baseball most of this season, bouncing back from a Game 1 clunker to pitch the Astros to a 7-1 win Sunday night and a 3-2 lead.
+Cole looked exactly like the stud who dominated baseball most of this season, bouncing back from a Game 1 clunker to pitch the Astros to their third straight win.

-“He knew what this game meant to this Series,” Astros manager AJ Hinch said.
-“So, nobody better to have on the mound.”

-Slumping rookie Yordan Álvarez and Carlos Correa each hit an early two-run homer off emergency starter Joe Ross.
-George Springer added another postseason drive, and Houston won its third straight at Nationals Park.

-What a turnaround, too — outscored 17-7 overall at Minute Maid Park, 107-win Houston hammered wild-card Washington 19-3 at Nationals Park.
+What a turnaround for his teammates, too — outscored 17-7 overall at home, Houston hammered Washington 19-3 at Nationals Park.

 “We actually hit some balls hard.
 We really did,” Washington manager Dave Martinez said.
 “We just can’t get nothing going these last three days.”